Benefits Of Citric Acid For Skin, How To Use, & Side Effects

 StyleCraze believes in credibility and giving our readers access to authentic and evidence-based content.
 Our stringent editorial guidelines allow us to only cite from reputed research institutions, academic journals, and medically established studies.
 If you discover any discrepancy in our content, you may contact us.

 Using citric acid for skin is not something new.
 It has been a common ingredient in DIY personal care products, beauty treatments, and household cleaners for ages.
-But is citric acid really an effective option to improve your skin?
+It is a natural alpha hydroxy acid (AHA) and is well-known for its exfoliating, brightening, and anti-aging benefits.
+Properly incorporating it into your skin care routine can improve its results and contribute to healthier, more radiant skin.
+But the bigger question remains, is citric acid really an effective option to improve your skin?

 In this article, we have listed the benefits of citric acid, potential risks, how to use it, and who should avoid using it.
 Read on!